tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/alias/2-create.md

   ]
 ---

-Alias customerId of one datasourceId with list of other customerIds in different datasourceId
+Alias customer_id from one Datasource with of other customer_id in different Datasource

 <div class="lego-attention lego-attention--warning push--bottom">

-The `dcp_datasource_id` for this call should be the dcp_datasource_id for the Optimizely Datasource.
+The `dcp_datasource_id` for this call should be the dcp_datasource_id of the Optimizely Datasource.
 You can find this id using [List Datasources](/rest/customer_profiles/#list-dcpservice-datasources)

 The `customer_id` for this call should be the Optimizely User ID.